tinythings/logjet/doc/daemon.md

 What does not exist yet:

-- continuous downstream OTLP export from the daemon
+- persisted reconnect resume from saved cursor
 - client acknowledgement protocol
-- reconnect resume from saved cursor